 In October 2019, Colin will commence as a Visiting Lecturer at the National Technical Institute for the Deaf at the Rochester Institute of Technology in Rochester, New York, USA.

-I am a senior lecturer at the University of Canterbury in the College of Education, Health and Human Development, and coordinator of the Specialist Teacher of the Deaf and Hard of Hearing teacher training programme.
+I am a senior lecturer at the University of Canterbury, New Zealand in the College of Education, Health and Human Development, and coordinator of the Specialist Teacher of the Deaf and Hard of Hearing teacher training programme.
 Since training as a teacher of the deaf in the mid-1980s I have gained a wide range of experiences both within deaf education and the wider disability community.
 I have seen many changes throughout this time and strongly believe we can learn from the past to inform the future.

 I was recently awarded a Winston Churchill Fellowship to travel overseas to investigate whether co-enrolment environments could be a possible part of the future of deaf education in New Zealand.